Cactoidal/Time-Crystal/godot/README.md

 And loot.
 Both Paramecium and Node parts can drop from winning games, and can be used to construct stronger Paramecia or better defenses.

+The [Rainbow Shader by Exuin](https://godotshaders.com/shader/moving-rainbow-gradient/) below was obtained from [Godot Shaders](https://godotshaders.com):

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/e42689b9-18ff-4532-94d6-2b21a03d3b2d

 Let's build the game world.